corda/corda/docs/source/corda-configuration-file.rst

   Provides an option for registering an alternative JMX reporter.
   Available options are ``JOLOKIA`` and ``NEW_RELIC``.

-:graphiteOptions: Optionally export metrics to a graphite server.
-When specified, the node will push out all JMX
-                metrics to the specified Graphite server at regular intervals.

-            :server: Server name or ip address of the graphite instance.
-            :port: Port the graphite instance is listening at.
-            :prefix: Optional prefix string to identify metrics from this node, will default to a string made up from Organisation Name and ip address.
-            :sampleIntervalSeconds: optional wait time between pushing metrics.
-This will default to 60 seconds.

-:extraNetworkMapKeys: An optional list of private network map UUIDs.
-Your node will fetch the public network and private network maps based on
-                these keys.
-Private network UUID should be provided by network operator and lets you see nodes not visible on public network.
   The Jolokia configuration is provided by default.
   The New Relic configuration leverages the Dropwizard_ NewRelicReporter solution.
   See `Introduction to New Relic for Java`_ for details on how to get started and how to install the New Relic Java agent.

-                .. note:: This is temporary feature for onboarding network participants that limits their visibility for privacy reasons.

-:tlsCertCrlDistPoint: CRL distribution point (i.e. URL) for the TLS certificate.
-Default value is NULL, which indicates no CRL availability for the TLS certificate.

-                      .. note:: This needs to be set if crlCheckSoftFail is false (i.e. strict CRL checking is on).

-:tlsCertCrlIssuer: CRL issuer (given in the X500 name format) for the TLS certificate.
-Default value is NULL,
-                   which indicates that the issuer of the TLS certificate is also the issuer of the CRL.

-                   .. note:: If this parameter is set then `tlsCertCrlDistPoint` needs to be set as well.

-:flowMonitorPeriodMillis: ``Duration`` of the period suspended flows waiting for IO are logged.
-Default value is ``60 seconds``.

-:flowMonitorSuspensionLoggingThresholdMillis: Threshold ``Duration`` suspended flows waiting for IO need to exceed before they are logged.
-Default value is ``60 seconds``.

-:jmxReporterType:  Provides an option for registering an alternative JMX reporter.
-Available options are ``JOLOKIA`` and ``NEW_RELIC``.
-If no value is provided, ``JOLOKIA`` will be used.

-                    .. note:: The Jolokia configuration is provided by default.
-The New Relic configuration leverages the Dropwizard_ NewRelicReporter solution.
-See `Introduction to New Relic for Java`_ for details on how to get started and how to install the New Relic Java agent.
   *Default:* ``JOLOKIA``

   .. _Dropwizard: https://metrics.dropwizard.io/3.2.3/manual/third-party.html
   .. _Introduction to New Relic for Java: https://docs.newrelic.com/docs/agents/java-agent/getting-started/introduction-new-relic-java

-:useOpenSsl:    If set to true, the node will use a native SSL implementation for TLS rather than the JVM SSL.
-The native SSL library currently
-                shipped with Corda Enterprise is BoringSsl.
-The default is to use JVM SSL, i.e. the flag being set to ``false``.

-:enterpriseConfiguration: Allows fine-grained controls of various features only available in the enterprise version of Corda.

-.. _enterprise_config_tuning:

-    :tuning: Performance tuning parameters for Corda Enterprise

-        :flowThreadPoolSize: The number of threads available to handle flows in parallel.
-This is the number of flows that can run in parallel doing something and/or holding resources like database connections.
-            A larger number of flows can be suspended, e.g. waiting for reply from a counterparty.
-            When a response arrives, a suspended flow will be woken up if there are any available threads in the thread pool.
-            Otherwise, a currently active flow must be finished or suspended before the suspended flow can be woken up to handle the event.
-This can have serious performance implications if the flow thread pool is too small, as a flow cannot be suspended while in a database transaction, or without checkpointing its state first.
-            Corda Enterprise allows the node operators to configure the number of threads the state machine manager can use to execute flows in parallel, allowing more than one flow to be active and/or use resources at the same time.

-            The default value is 2 times the number of cores available which was found to be working efficiently in performance testing.
-            The ideal value for this parameter depends on a number of factors.
-            The main ones are the hardware the node is running on, the performance profile of the flows, and the database instance backing the node as datastore.
-Every thread will open a database connection, so for n threads, the database system must have at least n+1 connections available.
-Also, the database must be able to actually cope with the level of parallelism to make the number of threads worthwhile - if using e.g. H2, any number beyond 8 does not add any substantial benefit due to limitations with its internal architecture.
-For these reasons, the default size for the flow framework thread pool is the minimum between two times the available number of processors and 30.
-Overriding this value in the configuration allows to specify any number.

-        :rpcThreadPoolSize: The number of threads handling RPC calls - this defines how many RPC requests can be handled in parallel without queueing.
-The default value is set to the number of available processor cores.
-            Incoming RPC calls are queued until a thread from this pool is available to handle the connection, prepare any required data and start the requested flow.
-As this might be a non-trivial amount of work, the size of this pool can be configured in Corda Enterprise.
-            On a multicore machine with a large ``flowThreadPoolSize``, this might need to be increased, to avoid flow threads being idle while the payload is being deserialized and the flow invocation run.

-            If there are idling flow threads while rpc calls are queued, it might be worthwhile increasing this number slightly.
-            Valid values for this property are between 4 (that is the number used for the single threaded state machine in open source) and the number of flow threads.

-        .. note:: The following parameters are currently for R3 internal use only.
-Advice for changing these settings will be subject of a future update.

-        :maximumMessagingBatchSize: R3 internal only
-        :p2pConfirmationWindowSize: R3 internal only
-        :brokerConnectionTtlCheckIntervalMs: R3 internal only

-.. _corda_configuration_file_signer_blacklist:
 keyStorePassword
   The password to unlock the KeyStore file (``<workspace>/certificates/sslkeystore.jks``) containing the node certificate and private key.